eklinkhammer/aadil-common/README.md

-# aadil-common-ccea
+# aadil-common
-Autonomous Agents and Distributed Intelligence Lab Cooperative Coevolutionary Algorithm
+Eric Klinkhammer's common code for use in Autonomous Agents and Distributed Intelligence Lab.

 Dependency: FANN (Fast Artifical Neural Network) library installed and on path.
 Can find here: http://leenissen.dk/fann/wp/

-For documentation on use, please read comments in include file.
+For documentation on use, please read comments in include files.
 Docs to come soon.

+# ccea
+Cooperative Coevolutionary Algorithm
+Status - Working